jotalanusse/sledbuild-remastered/README.md

   <img src="./gamemodes/sledbuildremastered/logo.png" alt="SBR Logo"/>
 </p>

 Welcome to **SledBuild Remastered** or (SBR for short).
-This is a complete rework of the original SledBuild gamemode created by **GeXeH** back in 2010.
+This is a complete rework of the original SledBuild gamemode created by **G3X** back in 2010.

-If you are here because you want to play the gamemode, you can subscribe to it on the steam workshop [here](https://steamcommunity.com/sharedfiles/filedetails/?id=000000000).
+If you are here because you want to play the gamemode, you can subscribe to it on the steam workshop [**here**](https://steamcommunity.com/sharedfiles/filedetails/?id=000000000).

 ## Discord:
 There is an official server for SBR on Discord, where I'd like to create a community for contributing and having fun.
-You can join it [here](https://discord.gg/tCVAAr3ZAU).
+You can join it [**here**](https://discord.gg/tCVAAr3ZAU).

 ## About this project:
 SBR was created because I think that this unique gamemode is very fun and interesting to let it die.
 I also felt like the original implementation was missing some crucial things that could have made the gamemode even better.